Kitware/VTK/Examples/iOS/readme.txt

 The GLPaint example is a modified version of Apple's GLPaint example.
 So credit to them for the original example file and framework.

-The VolumeRender example requires OpenGL ES3 so it will only work on devices that support ES3, which I believe includes iphone 5s or later and ipad Air or later
+The VolumeRender and PlaneView examples require OpenGL ES3 so it will only work on devices that support ES3, which includes iphone 5s or later and ipad Air or later